Be a Mentor

 What does a partnership look like?

-- The FCPS Mentoring Specialist will train, arrange for fingerprinting and will place mentors in schools
+- The FCPS Mentoring Specialist will train, arrange for fingerprinting, and place mentors in schools.

 What is the commitment for an individual mentor?

 - We ask for 30 minutes once a week for one school year (can be flexible).